stitchdata/docs/_integration-schemas/ga360/ga_session_hits.md

       - name: "experimentVariant"
         type: "string"
         description: "The variation or combination of variations present in a hit for an experiment."

-  - name: "hitNumber"
-    type: "number"
-    description: "The sequenced hit number.
-For the first hit of each session, this is set to `1`."

   - name: "hour"
     type: "number"